Canavan disease

-Canavan disease, or Canavan-Van Bogaert-Bertrand disease, is a rare and fatal autosomal recessive degenerative disease that causes progressive damage to nerve cells and loss of white matter in the brain.
+Canavan disease, or Canavan–Van Bogaert–Bertrand disease, is a rare and fatal autosomal recessive degenerative disease that causes progressive damage to nerve cells and loss of white matter in the brain.
 It is one of the most common degenerative cerebral diseases of infancy.
-It is caused by a deficiency of the enzyme aminoacylase 2, and is one of a group of genetic diseases referred to as leukodystrophies.
+It is caused by a deficiency of the enzyme aspartoacylase, and is one of a group of genetic diseases referred to as leukodystrophies.
 It is characterized by degeneration of myelin in the phospholipid layer insulating the axon of a neuron and is associated with a gene located on human chromosome 17.

-Symptoms and signs
+Signs and symptoms

-Symptoms of the most common (and most serious) form of Canavan disease typically appear in early infancy usually between the first three to six months of age.
-Canavan disease then progresses rapidly from that stage, with typical cases involving intellectual disability, loss of previously acquired motor skills, feeding difficulties, abnormal muscle tone (i.e., initial floppiness - hypotonia - that may eventually translate into spasticity), poor head control, and megalocephaly (abnormally enlarged head).
+The signs and symptoms of the most common (and most serious) form of Canavan disease typically appear in early infancy usually between the first three to six months of age.
+Canavan disease then progresses rapidly from that stage, with typical cases involving intellectual disability, loss of previously acquired motor skills, feeding difficulties, abnormal muscle tone (i.e., initial floppiness – hypotonia – that may eventually translate into spasticity), poor head control, and megalocephaly (abnormally enlarged head).
 Paralysis, blindness, or seizures may also occur.

-There exists a much less common variant of Canavan disease which is generally much less serious, and involves later onset of symptoms, which are often mild and nonspecific enough to go unrecognized as manifestations of Canavan's disease.
-This variant does not seem to have any effect on lifespan, and is typically limited to minor cases of speech and motor skill development delay.
+There exists a much less common variant of Canavan disease which is generally much less serious and involves later onset of symptoms, which are often mild and nonspecific enough to go unrecognized as manifestations of Canavan's disease.
+This variant does not seem to have any effect on lifespan and is typically limited to minor cases of speech and motor skill development delay.

 Pathophysiology

 Canavan disease is inherited in an autosomal recessive fashion.
 When both parents are carriers, the chance of having an affected child is 25%.
 Genetic counseling and genetic testing are recommended for families with two parental carriers.

 Canavan disease is caused by a defective ASPA gene which is responsible for the production of the enzyme aspartoacylase.
-Decreased aspartoacylase activity prevents the normal breakdown of N-acetyl aspartate, wherein the accumulation of N-acetylaspartate, or lack of its further metabolism interferes with growth of the myelin sheath of the nerve fibers of the brain.
+Decreased aspartoacylase activity prevents the normal breakdown of N-acetylaspartate, wherein the accumulation of N-acetylaspartate, or lack of its further metabolism interferes with the growth of the myelin sheath of the nerve fibers of the brain.
 The myelin sheath is the fatty covering that surrounds nerve cells and acts as an insulator, allowing for efficient transmission of nerve impulses.

 Diagnosis

-The diagnosis of neonatal/infantile Canavan disease relies on demonstration of very high concentration of N-acetylaspartic acid (NAA) in the urine.
+The diagnosis of neonatal/infantile Canavan disease relies on the demonstration of a very high concentration of N-acetylaspartic acid (NAA) in the urine.
 In mild/juvenile Canavan disease, NAA may only be slightly elevated; thus, the diagnosis relies on molecular genetic testing of ASPA, the gene encoding the enzyme aspartoacylase.